 - The employee quit to take another job that fell through

-- The employee included false information on their claim form
+- There is false information on the employee’s claim form

-- The worker was an independent contractor, not an employee
+- The worker was an independent contractor, not your employee

 Let’s say you’re contesting the claim because the employee was fired for misconduct.
-You could show copies of HR meetings with the employee to back up your claim.
+Among other documents, you could show copies of HR meetings with the employee to back up your claim.

-When you contest unemployment claims, the state may contact you by phone or letter to ask additional information.
+When you contest unemployment claims, you may have an unemployment benefits hearing.
+The state may contact you by phone or letter to ask for additional information.